bernaferrari/ChangeDetection/README.md

 Use cases:
 * Teacher says grades will be published "soon", but no one knows what "soon" means and you are tired of reloading.
 * You are working with a server and wants to know the result from a request, periodically.
-* You are working with a server and wants to know if the server is working as intended, or if the release has happened successfully.
+* You are waiting for updates on an Exam, like if something was postponed or updated.
+* You want to monitor the Dagger documentation to see when Thermosiphon's explanation improves.

 This app also showcases **all** the Android Architecture Components working together: [Room](https://developer.android.com/topic/libraries/architecture/room.html), [ViewModels](https://developer.android.com/reference/android/arch/lifecycle/ViewModel.html), [LiveData](https://developer.android.com/reference/android/arch/lifecycle/LiveData.html), [Paging](https://developer.android.com/topic/libraries/architecture/paging/), [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager) and [Navigation](https://developer.android.com/topic/libraries/architecture/navigation/).